SAP-samples/teched2025-XP260/exercises/ex1/ex1.1/README.md

 - Any support user can UPDATE/DELETE any incident, regardless of assignment.

 ## 💥 3.
-Exploitation:
+Exploitation

 ### Step 1: Login as Alice (Support User)
 - Access SAP Build Work Zone.
 - Login with alice.support@company.com.
-- Navigate to Incident Management application.
+- Navigate to the Incident Management application.

 ### Step 2: Exploit Modifying an Incident
 - Action: